 What is the future for consulting now that we have software that lets people do rates analysis themselves with ease and confidence?
 Are rate consultants tomorrow’s steam train engineers, fighting it out in a sunset industry?

-Note that when I say consulting, I’m not talking about contracted experts like engineers who help with water supply master planning, auditors who help with annual financial reporting, or analysts who help with debt issuance and other complicated municipal financial challenges.
+Note that when we say consulting, we’re not talking about contracted experts like engineers who help with water supply master planning, auditors who help with annual financial reporting, or analysts who help with debt issuance and other complicated municipal financial challenges.
 These experts will have a key role for years to come.
-I’m talking about consultants who do rate reviews, following the procedures in the American Water Works Association’s Principles of Water Rates, Fees and Charges Manual (aka M1).
+We’re talking about consultants who do rate reviews, following the procedures in the American Water Works Association’s Principles of Water Rates, Fees and Charges Manual (aka M1).

 Here’s the thing, though: most of the techniques and procedures set out in M1 are based on algebra that we learned in Grade 9.